brenoleite/EnochsDiary/src/site/notes/DNDSRD/35eSRD/Spells/All/Restoration, Greater.md

 **SavingThrow**:: Will negates (harmless) **SpellResistance**:: true

-**snip**:: As restoration, plus restores all levels and ability scores. ^onelinedescription
+**snip**:: As restoration, plus restores all levels and ability scores.

 *XP Cost: *500 XP.